teamdigitale/teamdigitale.governo.it/en/projects/digital-citizenship.md

 * access the archive of communications with the public administration
 * manage contact details from a central access point
-* manage notices in an &quot;integrated&quot; mode (such as when making payments or marking deadlines on one&#39;s own calendar)
+* manage notices in an "integrated" mode (such as when making payments or marking deadlines on one's own calendar)

 #### For Administrations

-* send electronic communications using only the tax code (without having to ask for the citizens&#39; contact address)
+* send electronic communications using only the tax code (without having to ask for the citizens' contact address)
 * not having to deal with the management and updating of contacts
 * give greater authority to communications from the administration
 * communicate deadlines and facilitate the payment of taxes